Metanorma: Aequitate Verum

 This is similar to the behavior in Combination of cross-references.

-As with cross-references, more than two references combined by “and” should be marked up with semicolons.
-Internationalisation during rendering will take care of separating the references by colon, and inserting any necessary conjunction wording (“and”).
+As with cross-references, more than two references combined by “and” should be marked up with semicolons. internationalization during rendering will take care of separating the references by colon, and inserting any necessary conjunction wording (“and”).

 Example 14.
 Example of referencing multiple references that are complex localities